Now hiring! Find auto repair jobs near me.

 Your vehicle's engine pulls a precise amount of air into the manifold to mix with the fuel for consistent combustion.
 The combustion rate controls the amount of horsepower created by the engine.
 In a stock engine, the air comes in through the air box, past the filter, and into the intake manifold before slipping past the valves at timed intervals.

 To improve the efficiency of these components, you can have your technician install cool air intake systems in place of the air box.
+Cold air intake installation is an excellent maintenance service for keeping your vehicle on the road for years to come.

 The problem with a stock airbox is that it pulls air from the hot engine bay, which can have a negative impact on the system's ability to produce power.
 Installing a cold air intake system can circumvent this issue.